My experience of a Redgate product research session

 • I don’t think that column name explains itself very well.

-It was an enjoyable session, it still felt a bit like an aptitude test at times, which is my issue not theirs, it’ll pass as I do more of these sessions.
+It was an enjoyable session, it still felt a bit like an aptitude test at times, which is my issue not theirs, it will pass as I do more of these sessions.
 We talked more generally about how I would envisage this being adopted in places I have worked, where pressure points were and how they might be addressed by the new features.
 Hopefully they found the second session useful!

 It’s been fun